Evanpatchouli/cs2-jumpthrow-ez/readme.md

-# Device Listener
+# Device Interception

-<font color="red">Warning!
-You might got banned by VAC for this!</font>
 A javascript to handle device orientation and motion events.

-The example code at `index.js` is to realize the functions of cfgs in _Counter-Strike 2_ of stop-automatic and jump-throw.
+## Disclaimer
+<font color="red">Warn!
+This project is for learning and communication purposes only, and if it is used in the game, you may be banned by VAC!
+We are not responsible if you are banned for this</font>

-## Usage
+## Example Usage

-In example codes below, `jiting` and `jumpThrow` are applied, and `J` is set to toggle whether or not to enable the stop-automatic hack. `F8` is set to trigger the jump-throw action.
+In example codes below, stop-automatic and some throw-actions in _Counter-Strike 2_ are applied, and `J` is set to toggle whether or not to enable the automatic-emergency-stop hack. `F8` is set to trigger the jump-throw action.
-(But the effect of automatic emergency stop is not good due to the duration of code execution.)
+(The effect of automatic-emergency-stop while repeeking is not good， it is recommended to disable it by pressing J)

 ```javascript
 async function listen() {